timf34/OkayamaDataset/LOG.md

   - From looking at the plots, we will definitely need to smooth out the data.
 There are moments when the values will drop precipitously.
     - [] Clean/ smooth out the data.
 Get rid of the precipitous drops.
+  - **A big thing to note is that the sector timings are very different in this dataset compared to the live timings on the superTaikyu website (I'm guessing those are for a different race.**
+    - The sector timings are: 25.6, 25.8, 36.3, 17.3

 ### 2/10/22